openshift/openshift-origin-design/web-console/knikubevirt/snapshots/snapshots.md

 ## VM page - snapshots tab

 ![Offline Shanpshot tab](img/2-00.jpg)
 The snapshot list is located under the VM.
 A tab item in the horizontal navigation will be dedicated for snapshots.
-The snapshot list is followd by the "Upcoming" scheduled snapshots list.
-The snapshit list is ordered by the creation date as a default.
+The snapshot list is ordered by  date as a default, making the "Scheduled" snapshots appear firts.
 The user can sort the list by name or date, clicking on the title will allow the user to switch sorting and decide if it's ascending or descending.
 ![Offline Snapshot - same modal as in VM list](img/2-01.jpg) Same modal as in VM list - Snapshot action